 Dermatologists suggest using lightweight, non-comedogenic moisturizers for oily skin.
 Look for gel-based formulas with hyaluronic acid, glycerin, and niacinamide.
 These provide a velvety, matte finish and hydrate without clogging pores.

 Oily skin looks shiny, has enlarged pores, and is prone to acne.
-Hormonal changes, climate, and skincare habits can trigger excess oil.
-Dry climates can make sebaceous glands work harder, leading to more oil.
+Hormonal changes, climate, and skincare habits can trigger the production of oil.
+Dry production climates can cause sebaceous glands to work harder, resulting in increased sebum production.

 Why is moisturizing important for oily skin types?

-Moisturizing is key for oily skin to keep it balanced.
-Dry skin can make oil production go up as a compensation.
+Moisturizing is key for oily skin to maintain balance.
+Dry skin can trigger oil production as a compensation.
 Even acne-prone skin benefits from moisturizing, especially with drying treatments.
 It helps control sebum and keeps skin healthy.

 What ingredients should I look for in a moisturizer for oily skin?

 Look for hyaluronic acid, glycerin, niacinamide, and salicylic acid in your moisturizer.
 These keep skin hydrated without clogging pores.
 Avoid heavy butters, waxes, and oils that can cause breakouts.
-Non-comedogenic ingredients are crucial to prevent acne.
+Non-comedogenic ingredients are crucial for preventing.

 What are some dermatologist-recommended moisturizers for oily skin?